 “Don’t mention it.”
 I hugged her back.

 Daphne and Lance hanged out together in every part of the school.
-I saw them in the corridors, the canteen, the locker hall, the quadrangle, and other places.
-They looked very sweet.
+I saw them in the corridors, the canteen, the locker hall, the courtyard, and other places.
+They looked sweet to each other staring into each other’s eyes, laughing together and holding hands.
 I let her have beautiful moments with him.
 I wanted to make her happy all the time.
 Lance was her crush after all.
 Who wouldn’t be happy with their crush?

-Several months later, while I was playing Playstation 3 at home, the doorbell rang.
+Several months passed.
+One lazy afternoon, I was playing Playstation at home.
+The doorbell rang.
 I paused the game and opened the wood door and the green gate.
 It was Daphne.
 She was crying.

 We sat in a white sofa in front of a glass table of the living room.